Trump's Frequent Visits Disrupt Palm Beach Life And Businesses

 When Trump is there, the Secret Service shuts down a major thoroughfare, making it difficult to get anywhere in Palm Beach.
 In the town's tony shopping district, sales are down.

-Marley Herring, the president of the merchant's association, recently asked members of the town council for help.
+Marley Herring, the president of the merchants association, recently asked members of the town council for help.

 "As you know, the season's very short for us," she said.
 "We have great concern regarding how the small businesses, my own included, will survive over the next four or maybe eight years."

-Note: A previous version of this story misspelled Jorge Gonzalez's last name as Gonzales.